Yes, you can refinance student loans with a private lender more than once in the quest for a lower interest rate and different repayment term.

-If you’re thinking about a refinance, it could help to keep an eye on the federal funds rate, the rate banks charge one another for overnight loans.
+If you’re thinking about a refinance, it could help to keep an eye on the federal funds rate, which is the rate banks charge one another for overnight loans.
 When the Federal Reserve raises or lowers short-term interest rates, private lenders respond in turn.
 (This does not apply to federal student loans, whose interest rates have been set by Congress once a year since 2006.)

 Even if interest rates rise now, they could still be considered low by historical standards.

 Refinancing Your Student Loans With SoFi

 Is it bad to refinance multiple times?
 If it saves you money, that’s nothing but a good thing.
 Refinancing won’t be the right move for all people, but everyone should know the rates they’re paying, their total student debt load, and their repayment strategy.